Towards Socially Intelligent Agents with Mental State Transition and Human Utility

 \textbf{4.
 Scorer.} The full context representation vector is concatenated with each candidate and an MLP layer with softmax activation generates a score for each of them.

 \textbf{5.
-Utility Ranker.} After all the candidates are ranked, we select the top three candidates and then re-rank them according to the proposed utility model.
-We use the T5 Transformer model \cite{raffel2019exploring} pre-trained on Unified QA \cite{khashabi2020unifiedqa} and fine-tuned on Social IQA \cite{sap-etal-2019-social} to model the human utility.
-Figure \ref{fig:socialiqa} shows example question-answer pairs in the Social IQA dataset.
-During the fine-tuning procedure on Social IQA, each sample in Social IQA dataset is formated as $[[\text{CLS}], w_1, w_2, ..., w_n$, $ [\text{SEP}], c_1, [\text{SEP}], c_2, [\text{SEP}], c_3]$.
-The T5 model thus gives a score for each of three candidates given the condition described in question.
+Value Ranker.} After all the candidates are ranked, we select the top three candidates and then re-rank them according to the proposed value model.
+The value model is a BERT-based utility scorer trained on the knowledge base \textsc{ValueNet}~\cite{Qiu_Zhao_Li_Lu_Peng_Gao_Zhu_2022}.
+A custom input format constructed as `\texttt{[CLS][\$VALUE]s}' is fed into the BERT, \textit{i.e.,}

+where \texttt{[CLS]} is the special token for regression, $\texttt{s}$ is the scenario, and \texttt{[\$VALUE]} are special tokens we define to prompt~\cite{li2021prefix, brown2020language} the transformer the interested value dimension $v$.
+A regression head is put on top of the model to get a continuous estimation of the utility in the range of $[-1, 1]$.

+The \textsc{ValueNet} is organized in $10$ dimensions of Schwartz values, as shown in Figure \ref{fig:valuenet}.
+It consists of social scenarios curated from \textsc{Social-Chem-101}~\citep{ forbes-etal-2020-social}.
+And the samples are annotated by Amazon Mechanical Turk workers, who are asked about their attitudes towards provided scenarios.
+For example, if you are someone who values \textit{benevolence}, will you do or say: ``today I buried and mourned a rat"?
+Their choices (yes, no, unrelated) are then quantified to numerical utilities: +1, -1, 0, respectively.